 || Feedback | Conditional Formatting ||

 This is a peculiar topic but is one that has been requested by several people.
-The goal is to sum all of the values of cells which are a particular colour.
+The aim is to sum all of the values of cells which are a particular colour.
 There is not an Excel function which returns a color value and it is necessary to create a user-defined function using VBA.
-Once the cell colours can be identified it is simple to incorporate the results into a regular function.
+Once the cell colours can be identified it is simple to incorporate the results into a useful formula.
 Before you do all of this however, please read the final section on this page about conditional formatting.

-Two alternative functions return a numeric value which is unique to specific colors.
+Two alternative functions return numeric values which relate to specific colors.
 You can interchange elements of these examples to build something that best suits your needs.

 Would you like to learn more?